-As noted previously, recommended guidelines are strongly preferred because they help students stay on track and not spend too much time on any one milestone; however, the required deadlines must be met to avoid being put on probation.
+As noted previously, recommended guidelines are strongly preferred because they help students stay on track and not spend too much time on any one milestone; however, the required deadlines must be met to avoid being given a warning status.

-For clinical science students, all academic years other than the third include a committee meeting to review research projects, keep students on track, and set goals for the upcoming year.
+For clinical science students, all academic years other than the third year include a committee meeting to review research projects, keep students on track, and set goals for the upcoming year.